bahlo/arne.me/content/blog/writing-an-sdk-in-zig-part-1.md

 This means as soon as I deallocated the body, all string values in the returned JSON were invalid (use-after-free).
 Yikes.

-So let's call `json.parseFromSlice` with our body:
+Next, we call `json.parseFromSlice` with our body:

 ```zig
 const parsed_datasets = try json.parseFromSlice([]Dataset, self.allocator, body[0..content_length], .{});